MAT 321 - PS5¶

 xx, yy = np.meshgrid(xgrid, xgrid)

-#Evaluate c_fun on grid.
+#Evaluate c_fun and f_fun on grid.

 C = c_fun(xx,yy) * (1/(n+1)**2)